 The key is to discover the reasons for the engagement drop.
 You need to know if a customer lost interest in the content of your emails, or is no longer interested in your product or service and is not your target audience anymore.

 Use marketing automation features like scoring and tagging to track subscriber activity and automatically segment your contact list.
-Then create separate marketing automation workflows for each segment using different psychological triggers.
+Then create separate marketing automation workflows for each segment using different psychological triggers that will increase your ecommerce sales.

 Useful tip: Figure out how much time must elapse before considering a subscriber inactive.
 Remember that people go on vacation or my take a break and go offline for some time 🙂